2026 Operating Model

 Short version

 Start with agents for customer service (deflection on shipping and order questions) and product content (descriptions, alt text, FAQs).
 Add returns processing and ad optimization next.
-Stack: ecommerce-native AI tools plus Claude/ChatGPT for ad-hoc work.
-Budget $300-$3,000/mo.
+Stack: ecommerce-native AI tools plus Claude or ChatGPT for ad-hoc work.
+Budget $300 to $3,000/mo.
 The deflection and conversion lift usually pays back fast.

 Where AI agents earn their keep in ecommerce